Mahmoud-Elqalini/simple-chatroom-go/README.md

 Your message: Hello everyone!

 --- Chat History ---
-[Server]: Mahmoud has joined the chat.
+Mahmoud has joined the chat.
 Mahmoud: Hello everyone!
 --------------------
 Your message: exit